2010–11 Premier League: Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 Nike produced a new match ball, the Nike Total 90 Tracer, which was electric blue, black and white during the autumn and spring.
 A high-visibility version in yellow was released for the winter.
 Additionally, Umbro provided officials with new kits in black, lime green, yellow, red and cyan blue for the season.
-Tune Ventures, parent company of Air Asia, took over as sponsor of the referee kits for the next three seasons.
+Tune Ventures, parent company of AirAsia, took over as sponsor of the referee kits for the next three seasons.